 Instead of your business paying for a credit card transaction, the user pays a 3.5% program fee.
 This helps you retain more revenue while offsetting your cost of credit card acceptance in a way that doesn't break the rules.

-Save thousands of dollars annually by recouping credit card processing costs from your customers.
+Save thousands of dollars annually by recouping credit card processing costs from your customers with surcharge payments.
 Your Heartland merchant statement will show you exactly how much you recover through surcharge revenue.

 Seamless and simple

 Ensure accuracy with our smart, surcharge-enabled terminals that calculate and apply the correct amount on eligible transactions and avoid accidental surcharges on debit and prepaid cards.

 Keep your prices and margins competitive while accepting all the ways customers want to pay — and provide customers with an itemized receipt of all surcharged transactions.